FeilongY/legged/README.md

 # Deep Reinforcement Learning for Advanced Quadrupedal Locomotion from Vision #
 This repository provides the environment used to train Unitree A1 to walk on rough terrain using NVIDIA's Isaac Gym.
 This is the code for my master project at UCL.
-I added a new depth camera component to the robot, and compared the performance with blind robots.
+I added new perceptive components to the robot, and compared the performance with blind robots.
 **Maintainer**: Feilong Yan
 **Contact**: feilonguk@gmail.com